top of page

 6450 Avenue Christophe-Colomb (corner of Beaubien) in Montreal (map).

 Please note!
-We are not open every day, but only during our events (see the "Agenda" page).
+We are not open every day, but only during our events (see the Events page).
 Please do not leave any items at the entrance.

 See the FAQ below which will give you all the information about the Repair Café.

-You can also consult the RESOURCES page which contains links to other sites or organizations dedicated to repair
+You can also consult the RESOURCES page which contains links to other websites or organizations dedicated to repair activities.

-Not all Repair Cafés have a team of volunteers able to repair all the types of items listed below.
-If you want to be sure there will be a skilled repairer for your item, you can contact the organizers of the Repair Café you plan to attend.
-Here are, as a guideline, the types of items we usually repair:
+Not all Repair Cafés automatically have a team of volunteers capable of repairing all the items listed below.
+If you want to be sure that there is a qualified repairer for your item, you can contact the organizers of the Repair Café (https://www.repaircafemtl.com/contact)you wish to visit.
+Here, for your information, are the items we usually repair:

 Accepted: